 The essay/personal statement prompts among the application services are similar, but are phrased differently enough to necessitate advanced planning.
 Review the personal statements/essay prompts required by TMDSAS for medical, dental, and veterinary applicants on the TMDSAS Application Handbook.

 The TMDSAS Application Handbook is a robust resource that guides applicants through the process and explains the steps you should take to navigate past common mistakes and prevent processing delays.

 Many mistakes applicants make on the TMDSAS Application are a direct result of rushing.
 The TMDSAS Application opens on May 1, and some students actually complete it on May 1.
 The application to professional school could easily be one of the most important documents an applicant completes in their life, and by rushing through it, they disadvantage themselves.
 Slow down and make sure to allow enough time to review and proofread everything.

 The TMDSAS Match

-The mechanics of the TMDSAS Match can be confusing for some applicants, so we created this video to help facilitate how the Match works, we have resources to guide applicants.
+The mechanics of the TMDSAS Match can be confusing for some applicants.
+To help facilitate how the Match works, we have resources to guide applicants.

 Join the Conversation